telerik/ajax-docs/knowledge-base/grid-add-document-header-and-footer-to-exported-excel-file.md

 The RadSpreadProcessing library requires the following [Assembly References](https://docs.telerik.com/devtools/document-processing/libraries/radspreadprocessing/getting-started#assembly-references).

-Consider the following RadGid wired up with **OnGridExporting **server-event to be used to format the Excel document before it is finally saved.
+Consider the following RadGid wired up with the `OnGridExporting` server event to be used to format the Excel document before it is finally saved.

 ````XML
 <telerik:RadGrid ID="RadGrid1" runat="server" AllowPaging="True" OnNeedDataSource="RadGrid1_NeedDataSource" OnGridExporting="RadGrid1_GridExporting">